2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/explainers/2024-02-28-developing-app.md

 title: Things to Know About This Project
 categories: web static-web-app explainer
 sort_order: 3
-description: This is a bunch of random things about this project
+description: This is a bunch of random things about this project node
+tags: terraform terraform-cloud service-principal vs-code workspaces gitignore
 ---
 Since this is the first real service we're deploying as part of our {% include reference.html item='fake_company' %} venture, here's a bunch of random shit to know before you [jump in]({% post_url /learn/web/static-web-app/procedures/2024-02-28-configure-dev-environment %}).<!--more-->